 - Reporting the accident – As any car accident attorney can explain, it is important to report all accidents involving damages over $500 to the police, and prepare a Personal Report of Accident if the police do not come to the scene or the accident was minor and did not require reporting.
 The accident report will serve as evidence and support the compensation claim.

 - Obtaining information – It is impossible to file a compensation claim without identifying the party at fault for the accident and their insurer.
-A car accident lawyer will also try to find witnesses, passengers or anyone else at the scene who can testify how the accident took place and who caused it.
+A car accident attorney Roswell GA will also try to find witnesses, passengers or anyone else at the scene who can testify how the accident took place and who caused it.
 The most important details to collect are names, addresses, and phone numbers, car license plates, identification number, insurance policy details, and insurer name and contact information.

 - Gathering evidence – This is probably the most important step in preparing the car accident claim, and it should begin at the scene of the accident.
 Photos of the cars involved and of the damages, speedometers, brake marks, oil, fuel, or brake fluid leaks, witness testimonies and video recordings from nearby cameras can be very valuable in the hands of an experienced car wreck lawyer.

 - Avoiding detrimental statements – In the aftermath of a car accident, those involved often make the mistake of apologizing or assuming fault, giving contradicting statements, or signing right-waiving agreements.
 Those who do not have a car accident lawyer to support them should focus on the steps as mentioned earlier, take notes of everything they see and hear, and limit their discussions with the police and any insurance agents to the bare minimum.
 Cooperation is advisable, but answers should follow careful consideration and be short and concise.

 One important aspect that should determine anyone to contact a car accident attorney is the absence of a driver’s liability insurance coverage.
 Under Georgia laws, the minimum liability insurance for drivers is: